istellartech/GELATO/README.md

  - Numba
  - pyoptsparse(see below before installation)

-This program also uses IPOPT as NLP solver.
-Install it separately before use.
+This program also requires IPOPT or SNOPT as NLP solver.
+Install them separately before use.

-You must build pyoptsparse from source in order to call IPOPT from it.
+You must build pyoptsparse from source in order to call external NLP solver such as IPOPT or SNOPT from it.
 Please refer to [pyoptsparse instruction](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/optimizers/IPOPT.html).

 ## Usage